← Back to Blog

 First — What's an RCD Actually Doing?

-Think of your RCD like a very attentive bouncer at a nightclub.
+Think of your RCD like a very attentive bouncer.
 It's constantly monitoring the electricity flowing through your circuits, and if it detects even a tiny imbalance — a sign that current is leaking somewhere it shouldn't — it cuts the power in milliseconds.
+That "leak" could be going through water, through faulty insulation, or worst case, through you.
+So when your RCD trips, it's not being annoying.
+It's potentially saving your life.

 The Most Common Causes